Flatee90/devtools-day1/day-5.md

 #### Problem 1:

-- Description: [Your explanation here]
+- Description: [The meta description is missing]

 #### Problem 2:

-- Description: [Your explanation here]
+- Description: [The page is blocked from indexing]

 [Continue with the remaining problems]